Qztyv/Game-Community-Website-Backend/readme.md

-# Natours Application
+# Game Community Website

-This was built using modern technologies: node.js, express, mongodb, mongoose.
+This backend application was built using modern technologies: node.js, express, mongodb, mongoose.
+Authentication and authorization is in place and security has been tackled during creation - such as XSS attacks, NoSQL injection, DoS attacks, and parameter pollution.

-# Trello Kanban board
+# Trello Kanban board (For both backend / front-end repositories)

 https://trello.com/b/H8WifmRt/gaming-community-website-kanban